Adamskoullos/nuxt-pwa-offline-first/README.md

 First generate the build locally to test the production build:

-I had some issues here with server side middlware running `req.url` which was un defined and breaking the build.
+I had some issues here with server side middleware running `req.url` which was undefined and breaking the build.
 I switched to `route.path` all good.

 1. Confirm in `nuxt.config.js`: **target: static**
 2. `npm run generate` creates the `dist` folder